brunorijsman/quantum-path-computation-element/quantum_path_computation_engine/README.md

    feasible route for the path could be determined.

-The output of the Quantum Path Computation Element (i.e. the computed routes) can be fed into a Quantum Path Signaling Element that installs the path into the Quantum Forwarding Plane (which will be simulated using NetSquid until the first real quantum network hardware is built).
+The output of the Quantum Path Computation Element (i.e. the computed routes) can be fed into a Quantum Path Signaling Element that installs the paths into the Quantum Forwarding Plane (which will be simulated using NetSquid until the first real quantum network hardware is built).

 ## Information in the _network_ file